kindjie/bc_sogi_education/README.md

 A completely different initiative is [erase](https://www2.gov.bc.ca/gov/content/erase) (expect respect & a safe education).
 There's a bit of overlap between it and **SOGI 123**, so it's also worth a look.

 **Why it matters:**
-- Politicians and commentators have discovered the rewards of exploiting passion and misinformation, especially after the 2004 and 2016 US elections.
-- In exchange for donations and an audience, they exploit conspiracies for personal gain.
+- In exchange for donations and an audience, politicians and commentators exploit conspiracies for personal gain.
 - Real people get hurt - on both sides!
 People suffer serious consequences for buying into the BS, and innocent people are falsely targeted.
 - Manipulating people with exagerated wedge issues and lies is wrong.